 Is solo travel difficult?

-Some are perfectly fine traveling alone, whereas others find it difficult.
+Some people are perfectly fine traveling alone, whereas others find it difficult.
 Thus, 33% of solo travelers worry about getting lonely, and 27% are concerned they might get lost.

-Can I solo travel to Europe?
+Can I travel solo to Europe?

 Europe is a popular destination for solo travelers.
 A full 50% of female travelers consider it their go-to choice.